Multiverse/multiverse.github.com/_posts/2012-10-18-fernferret-is-back.md

 It's been a while, but I'm finally back in action.
 I needed a little break to venture out into the world.
 I'll be working through all [250ish issues](https://github.com/multiverse/Multiverse-Core/issues) in the tracker in Core alone.

-Here was the post I made on [an issue](https://github.com/Multiverse/Multiverse-Core/issues/912#issuecomment-9473205) regarding where I've been, I've placed it below.
+Here was the post I made on [an issue]() regarding where I've been.
+I've placed it below.

 #### re: Lack of Communication